SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

 An optional property that allows an element to duplicate itself for each member of a specific multi-value field or an array.
 The value of `"forEach"` property should be in the format of either `"iteratorName in @currentField"` or `"iteratorName in [$FieldName]"` or `"iteratorName in Expression-Returning-An-Array"`.

-`iteratorName` represents the name of iterator variable that is used to represent the current member of the multi-value field.
-The name of the iterator can be any combination of alphanumeric characters and underscore (`_`) that does not start with a digit.
+`iteratorName` represents the name of the iterator variable that is used to represent the current member of the multi-value field.
+The name of the iterator can be any combination of alphanumeric characters and an underscore (`_`) that does not start with a digit.

-The field used in the loop must be in a supported field type with multi-value option enabled: Person, Lookup, and Choice.
+The field used in the loop must be in a supported field type with multi-value options enabled: Person, Lookup, and Choice.
 An expression returning an array can also be used.

-In the element with `forEach` or its children elements, the iterator variable can be referred as if it is a new field.
+In the element with `forEach` or its children elements, the iterator variable can be referred to as if it is a new field.
 The index of the iterator can be accessed with `loopIndex` operator.

 `forEach` cannot be applied to the root element, and will render no element if there is no value in the field.